ryan-allan/API/1.3/CONTENTS/METHODS/generatePass.md

 <a href="/1.3/README.md">Back to the Table of Contents</a>&nbsp;&nbsp;|&nbsp;&nbsp;<a href="API_METHODS.md">Back to API Methods</a>
 <h2>generatePass</h2>
 <p><strong>Synopsis:</strong><br />
-This API request is used to create Passbook Passes depending on how the Pass Template was created.
+This API request is used to create Passbook Passes dynamically.
 Passes are created based on the dynamic pass data passed in the request which is used in restriction to the Pass Template Settings.
 On success, returns a link to download the generated passbook pass (i.e., pkpass file).
 For more info see below for Mandatory/Optional fields and Error codes.</p>
 <div><strong>Request: XML</strong></div>